z103cb/sync-upstream-repo/README.md

 name: Sync Upstream

 env:
+  # Required, the mode the action will run on.
+There only two mode supported:
+  # "branch-to-branch"  : all the commits from the upstream branch will be synched into the downstream branch using the defined merge strategy
+  # "release-following" : detects if a newer branch matching the pattern defined in UPSTREAM_BRANCH is created and renames the current DOWNSTREAM_BRANCH
+  #                       to the previous branch name and continues to synch the commits from the new upstream branch to DOWNSTREAM_BRANCH
+  MODE: branch-to-branch
   # Required, URL to upstream repository (fork base)
   UPSTREAM_REPO_URL:  https://github.com/openvinotoolkit/model_server.git
   # Required, the name of the upstream branch to pull changes from